allo-protocol/allo-contracts/README.md

 These steps would have to be done per chain but there are intended to be deployed only once

-**Program**
-1. Deploy `ProgramFactory`
-2. Deploy `ProgramImplementation`
-3. Link `ProgramImplementation` to ProgramFactory contract

 **Round**
 1. Deploying all voting strategy (contracts under `votingStrategy/`)
 2. Deploy `RoundFactory`
 3. Deploy `RoundImplementation`
 4. Link `RoundImplementation` to `RoundFactory` contract

-## Program Setup

-1. To create a program, you would not deploy a contract but instead, rely on the create function on the `ProgramFactory` to create a clone of the already deployed `ProgramImplementation` contract
-2. Any interaction in terms of updating parameters etc can be performed against the `ProgramImplementation` contract itself

-The ProgramFactory enables us to have upgradable contracts on ProgramImplementation

 ## Round Setup